chiyi/spark_GenReducedDF_flavor/projects/BasicAggregation/README.md

 ```

 ### Aggregate ConvLog for OrderValue Relatives
-The processing code [aggconv_ordervalue.py](src/aggconv_ordervalue.py) read the dataset `DataName.JoinlogConv` for aggregating on the specified groups.
+The processing code [aggconv_ordervalue.py](src/aggconv_ordervalue.py) reads the dataset `DataName.JoinlogConv` for aggregating on the specified groups.
 The aggregated result is saved into a pandas CSV-file.

 ```